shania873/App-SportyApp-React/README.md

 SportyApp is built in React using Hooks (still in development).

-I created this app to demonstrate how I created Metis:
+I make this app to demonstrate how I created Metis:

 - https://www.carolinevanaerschot.com/skills/0